Gentiane Lupi

 Gentiane Lupi (born 26 October 1975, Wellington, New Zealand) is a New Zealand professional boxer, kickboxer, MMA and Muay Thai fighter.
-Lupi is also the former Women's International Boxing Association World super bantamweight champion and also the third New Zealand born person to have held a world boxing title.
+She is the former Women's International Boxing Association World super bantamweight champion and the third New Zealand born person to have held a world boxing title.

-Lupi has starred in such films such as Eagle vs Shark, Kombi Nation, Second Hand Wedding and Krampus as well as the TV series Nothing Trivial.
-Since debuting in 2013, Lupi has won seven titles in all fighting styles including a boxing world title.
-In 2016 Lupi stated she has been training with MTI Wellington for nearly three years.
+Since debuting in 2013, she has won seven titles in all fighting styles including a boxing world title.
+In 2016, she stated she has been training with MTI Wellington for nearly three years.

+Lupi has starred in films including Eagle vs Shark, Kombi Nation, Second Hand Wedding and Krampus, as well as the TV series Nothing Trivial.